-It is the policy of the [agencyName] to perform annual testing, inspection, and certification of all ground ladders for the safety of [department_agency] members and to comply with applicable standards.
+It is the policy of the Superstition Fire & Medical District to perform annual testing, inspection, and certification of all ground ladders for the safety of district members and to comply with applicable standards.

 913.3 INSPECTION AND TESTING

 All district-owned ground ladders should be tested and certified annually.
 The actual testing interval may exceed 12 months if that time is reasonably needed for scheduling and completion of the testing process.